yikwill/geos-cf-gnn/README.md

 We expect to see lower loss and higher accuracy after implementing the GAT-GCN layered model.
 Additionally, we expect Keisler's method to extend well to our data for hour-long predictions.
 We also expect weight lernings to be related to geographical constraints and variables such as mountains, cities, and similar factors.

 For our initial results, we train a model on a weeks worth of data of one chemical, and then predict the chemical concentration at each latitude-longitude location 12 hours in advance.
-After training and analyzing the model's performance, we might extend the training data to be over several weeks, or lessen our time-step for the prediction in order to have more accurate results.
+After training and analyzing the model's performance, we might extend the training data to be over several weeks, or lessen our time-step for the prediction in order to produce more accurate results.

 --- Picture of Results ---